 collateral backing this transaction as well as reported performance data

-from three Fovissste transactions closed during 2009.
+from four Fovissste transactions closed since 2009.
 Moody's assessed

 the collateral characteristics, considering key credit metrics such